spraakbanken/swell-project/Error_code_book.md

-# Swell code book (error taxonomy + examples)
+# Swell code book (taxonomy för correction annotation + examples)

-This code book contains the taxonomy for the SweLL-error annotation.
+This code book contains the taxonomy for the SweLL-correction annotation.
 The codes are presented in alfabetical order with exemples.
 You find illustrations from the annotation tool for sevaral of the examples in the appendix to the code book.

+---
+## C

+_Consistence.
+This group covers necessary (follow-up) corrections in the text that come as a result of previous correction, i.e. originally there was no mistake in the segment, but due to an introduced correction in the neighbouring context, a correction is necessary in the segment.
+By using this code we indicate that the error was not made originally by the student._

+**Examples**

+* Bostad**en** min --> Min **bostad**

+* Det ger en en positiv **energi därmed** kan man bli av med stress.. --> Det ger en en positiv **energi.
+Därmed** kan man bli av med stress…

 ---
 ## Lexical codes (5)